Backbase/api-simulator/README.md

 ## Execution

+### Preparation

+Download an OpenAPI specification and copy it to `config/openapi.yaml`.
+It's also possible to configure a URL so that the service can download it at startup.

 ### Locally

 Run it as a Spring Boot application with working directory pointing to the root directory of this project.
-Use `com.backbase.api.simulator.Application` as main class and `local` profile.
+Use `com.backbase.api.simulator.Application` as main class, `local` profile and configure it with `config/application-local.yml` file.

 ### Docker

-Execute the following command from the project's root directory to run it with Docker:
+Execute the following command to generate a docker image:

-`docker run --env-file ./config/env.list -p 14080:14080 --rm -it harbor.backbase.eu/staging/api-simulator:<version>`

-Where:
-- `<version>` is an image version available on [Harbor](https://harbor.backbase.eu/harbor/projects), set it to `latest` to run the latest version.

-#### Running on Docker with a local OpenAPI spec file

-The following command can be used to point the latest version of `api-simulator` to an OpenAPI specification file located in the `config` folder:
+`mvn clean install jib:dockerBuild -Pdocker-image`

+Then you can run the service with:

-`docker run -v $(pwd)/config/openapi.yaml:/config/openapi.yaml --env-file ./config/env.list -p 14080:14080 --rm -it harbor.backbase.eu/staging/api-simulator:latest`
+`docker run -v $(pwd)/config/openapi.yaml:/config/openapi.yaml --env-file ./config/env.list -p 8080:8080 --rm -it your-image-name`

-Make sure `BACKBASE_API_SIMULATOR_SPEC` is set to `/config/openapi.yaml` in `./config/env.list`.

 ## Useful links